ps-1305/marauders-mart/docs/contributions.md

 ### 3. Code of Conduct

-Please adhere to our [Code of Conduct](https://github.com/yourusername/ps-1305-marauders-mart/CODE_OF_CONDUCT.md) to ensure a welcoming and respectful environment for all contributors.
+Please maintain a welcoming and respectful environment for all contributors

 ## Recognition and Acknowledgements

-Contributions to Marauder's Mart are recognized in the project's documentation.
+Contributions to Marauder's Mart are recognised in the project's documentation.
 Notable contributions may also be highlighted in release notes.

-For more detailed information about contributing, please check the `CONTRIBUTING.md` file in the root of the repository.
+We would like to thank the contributors for the dependencies.
+Without them, this project would never have achieved fruition.

 [Back to Home](index.md)